The Bose Portable Speaker Is Excellent

 Voices are also clearer on the TV’s speakers.

-So, while the TV performs better for this scene, the Portable Speaker performs better for the remaining three scenes I tested.
+So, while the TV performs better for this scene, the Bose performs better for the remaining three scenes I tested.
 It’s not just the number of scenes where each outperforms the other but also the extent of the outperformance: when the Portable Speaker outperforms the TV, it does so significantly.
 It’s immediately apparent.
 On the other hand, when the TV outperforms the Portable Speaker, it does so subtly.

 The Bose often doesn’t hear “Alexa”.